 Differences from orthodox chess

-Played on a 9x9 board, 1 new piece is involved:
+Played on a 11x10 board, 2 new pieces are involved:

-- The Chancellor: moves and captures like Knight + Rook
+- The Wildebeest: moves and captures like Knight + Camel

 Each player starts with: